-Afghan hospital bombing reenacted in protest as bombs fall on Aleppo
+Afghan hospital bombing re-enacted in protest as Aleppo bombed

 Thomas Nierle, president of MSF Switzerland, said another ceremony planned in Kunduz had been postponed on Monday as Taliban fighters fought their way into the provincial capital.

-"Without an independent investigation we will never know what happened," Nierle said in an interview.
+"Without an independent investigation we will never know what happened," Nierle said of the U.S. attack.

-In the past year, health centers supported by Medecins Sans Frontieres have been attacked 80 times, mainly in Syria and Yemen.
-"It has become part of the military and political strategy," Nierle said.
+In the past year, MSF health centers have been attacked 80 times, mainly in Syria and Yemen.
+"It has become part of the military and political strategy," he told Reuters.

+Using the hashtag #NotATarget, MSF is trying to raise the profile of cases where civilians, humanitarian workers and hospitals are hit in war zones.

-(Reporting by Stephanie Nebehay; Editing by Richard Chang)
+Reporting by Stephanie Nebehay; Editing by Richard Chang and Robin Pomeroy